olejardamir/macheteOrder/readme.md

 The React template has been taken from a secondary source in order to speed up the development.
 Nevertheless, there were some major issues with React and axios not making the requests properly, and it is explained under the "Warnings, and improvements for the future release" section.

 # Warnings, and improvements for the future release

+- Please note, only those functions that have been assigned have been developed, otherwise, it would not be following the assigned task(s).
+Furthermore, we were asked to list the characters, while instead, we had to list the actors (this error has been confirmed via e-mail).

 - The main issue with this code is React's inability to send the proper POST and PUT request while working with Spring Boot.
 Requests to Spring Boot have been tested with a PostMan, with the same headers, and Spring Boot did not complain and throw error messages like it did with React.
 This has been solved by using "application/x-www-form-urlencoded" header with the axios (same issue was happening with fetch) and using POST instead of a PUT.
 The result is very ugly since we are getting the string withing a Spring Boot that is not in JSON format and that needs to be re-formatted.
 Again, this is an issue with React.js !